Brendan Allen: Ultimate Fighting Championship

-Allen faced Sean Strickland on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos.
-He lost the fight via technical knockout.
+Replacing Heinisch and having fought two weeks prior, Sean Strickland took on Allen on November 14, 2020, in a Catchweight (195 lb) bout, at UFC Fight Night: Felder vs. dos Anjos.
+Allen lost the fight via technical knockout in round two.

 Allen faced Karl Roberson on April 24, 2021, at UFC 261.
 He won the bout via ankle hook submission at the end of the first round.

 Replacing injured Anthony Hernandez, Allen faced Punahele Soriano on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
 Allen won the fight via unanimous decision.

 Allen was scheduled to face Brad Tavares on December 4, 2021, at UFC on ESPN: Font vs. Aldo.
 Tavares pulled out in mid November and was replaced by Roman Dolidze.
 In turn Dolidze was forced to pull from the bout due to complications in his recovery from COVID-19 and he was replaced by Chris Curtis.
 Allen lost the fight via technical knockout in round two.

-Allen faced Sam Alvey, replacing Phil Hawes, on February 5, 2022, at UFC Fight Night 200.
+Allen faced Sam Alvey, replacing Phil Hawes, in a Light Heavyweight bout, on February 5, 2022, at UFC Fight Night 200.
 He won the fight via rear-naked choke submission in the second round.

 Allen faced Jacob Malkoun on June 11, 2022, at UFC 275.
 He won the bout via unanimous decision.

 Allen faced Krzysztof Jotko on October 1, 2022, at UFC Fight Night: Dern vs. Yan.
 He won the bout at the end of the first round, submitting Jotko via rear-naked choke.
 This win earned him the Performance of the Night award.

 Allen faced André Muniz on February 25, 2023, at UFC Fight Night 220.
 He won the fight via a rear-naked choke submission in round three.
 This win earned him the Performance of the Night bonus.

+Allen was scheduled to face Jack Hermansson on June 3, 2023, at UFC on ESPN 46.
+However, Hermansson withdrew in late April due to an undisclosed injury and the bout was cancelled.